-• Nonrelativistic Klein-Gordon equations The asymptotics of type (1.21) were extended to the nonlinear 3D Klein-Gordon equations with a potential [25], and for translation invariant system of the 3D Klein-Gordon equation coupled to a particle [11].

-• Wave front of 3D Ginzburg-Landau equation The asymptotic stability of wave front was proved for 3D relativistic Ginzburg-Landau equation with initial data which differ from the wave front on a compact set [7].
+- Nonrelativistic Klein-Gordon equations.
+The asymptotics of type (1.21) were extended to the nonlinear 3D Klein-Gordon equations with a potential [25], and for translation invariant system of the 3D Klein-Gordon equation coupled to a particle [11]. - Wave front of 3D Ginzburg-Landau equation.
+The asymptotic stability of wave front was proved for 3D relativistic Ginzburg-Landau equation with initial data which differ from the wave front on a compact set [7].
 The wave front is the solution which depends on one space variable only, so it is not a soliton.
-The equation differs from the 1D equation (1.2) by the additional 2D Laplacian.
-The additional Laplacian improves the dispersive decay for the corresponding linearized Klein-Gordon equation in the continuous spectral space that provides the needed decay for the transversal dynamics.
+The equation differs from the 1D equation (1.2) by the additional 2D Laplacian which improves the dispersive decay for the corresponding linearized Klein-Gordon equation in the continuous spectral space.

 The proving of the asymptotic stability of the solitons and kinks for relativistic equations remained an open problem till now.
-The investigation crucially depends on the spectral properties for linearized equation which are completely unknown for higher dimensions.
-For 1D case main obstacle was the slow decay $\sim t^{-1/2}$ for the free 1D Klein-Gordon equation (see the discussion in [7, Introduction]).
+The investigation crucially depends on the spectral properties for the linearized equation which are completely unknown for higher dimensions.
+For the 1D case the main obstacle was the slow decay $\sim t^{-1/2}$ for the free 1D Klein-Gordon equation (see the discussion in [7, Introduction]).

 Let us comment on our approach.
-We follow general strategy of [4, 5, 6, 7, 11, 25]: symplectic projection onto the solitary manifold, modulation equations, linearization of the transversal equations and further Taylor expansion of the nonlinearity etc. We develop for relativistic equations general scheme which is common in almost all papers in this area: dispersive estimates for high energy and low energy components of the solutions to linearized equation, virial and $L^1 - L^{\infty}$ estimates and method of majorants.
+We follow general strategy of [4-7,11,25]: symplectic projection onto the solitary manifold, modulation equations, linearization of the transversal equations and further Taylor expansion of the nonlinearity, etc. We develop for relativistic equations a general scheme which is common in almost all papers in this area: dispersive estimates for the solutions to the linearized equation, virial and $L^1 - L^{\infty}$ estimates and the method of majorants.
 However, the corresponding statements and their proofs in the context of relativistic equations are completely new.